 - ICMP drop rules-Allows condition combinations in policies that will prevent user pings, thus reducing DoS exposure from pings.
 Two condition parameters are also available to provide more granular filtering of ICMP packets: icmptype and icmpcode. - TCP connection rules-Allows the determination of an established TCP connection by examining TCP flags found in the TCP header of the packet.
 Two condition parameters are available for defining a TCP connection ACL: established and tcpflags. - Early ARP discard-ARP packets destined for other hosts are discarded to reduce processing overhead and exposure to ARP DoS attacks.
 No configuration is required to use this feature, it is always available and active on the switch.
-Note that ARPs intended for use by a local subnet, AVLAN, and VRRP are not discarded. - UserPorts-A port group that identifies its members as user ports to prevent spoofed IP traffic.
-When a port is configured as a member of this group, packets received on the port are dropped if they contain a source IP network address that does not match the IP subnet for the port.
-Note that this group is not supported on the OmniSwitch 6800. - UserPorts Profile-In addition to spoofed traffic, it is also possible to configure a global UserPorts profile to specify additional types of traffic, such as BPDU, RIP, OSPF, DVMRP, PIM, IS-IS, DHCP server response packets, DNS and/or BGP, to monitor on user ports.
+Note that ARPs intended for use by a local subnet and VRRP are not discarded. - UserPorts-A port group that identifies its members as user ports to prevent spoofed IP traffic.
+When a port is configured as a member of this group, packets received on the port are dropped if they contain a source IP network address that does not match the IP subnet for the port. - UserPorts Profile-In addition to spoofed traffic, it is also possible to configure a global UserPorts profile to specify additional types of traffic, such as BPDU, RIP, OSPF, DVMRP, PIM, IS-IS, DHCP server response packets, DNS and/or BGP, to monitor on user ports.
 The UserPorts profile also determines whether user ports will filter the unwanted traffic or will administratively shutdown when the traffic is received.
-Note that this profile only applies to those ports that are designated as members of the UserPorts port group.
-Note that configuring a UseerPorts profile is not supported on the OmniSwitch 6800. - DropServices-A service group that improves the performance of ACLs that are intended to deny packets destined for specific TCP/UDP ports.
+Note that this profile only applies to those ports that are designated as members of the UserPorts port group. - DropServices-A service group that improves the performance of ACLs that are intended to deny packets destined for specific TCP/UDP ports.
 This group only applies to ports that are members of the UserPorts group.
 Using the DropServices group for this function minimizes processing overhead, which otherwise could lead to a DoS condition for other applications trying to use the switch.
-Note that this group is not supported on the OmniSwitch 6800.